GitHubWestie/Milestone-Project-One/README.md

 * Ascertain what skill/fitness level will be required for certain loctions through trail information e.g Trail grading, course length etc.

-### **Blog**

-A simple blog for detailing previous events involving the club such as club rides, trips away, races etc. Useful for potential club members to see what the club gets up to and encourage them to get involved.

 #### Page Goals

 * Attract new members